PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 before retaining its guarded reconciliation result.
 Keep the following SiNet Concat/Resize owner boundary fixed.
 Commit and push only; do not create or update a pull request.

+## Remaining primary final SiNet reconciliation characterization checkpoint

+The five preceding final SiNet owners—late residual, deep-skip pre-add fan-out, deep-skip dual Resize, shared-post PReLU fan-out, and deep-skip Concat/Resize tail—use indexed transactional plans.
+Each exact counter increments only after preflight revalidation and mutation.
+Pruning and optional layout-state sync are inside the same positive predicate; preflight, unsafe, stale-plan, capped, and second-run zero results are true no-ops.
+Their dedicated suites cover numeric parity, transactionality, idempotency, fan-out, constant cloning, GraphIndex, and layout-state consistency.

+A single strict expected-failure orchestration contract requires stable two-key results for all five existing positive guards and assigns each opt-in complete reconciliation result.
+No sort is added.
+The order from late residual through final SiNet Concat/Resize remains exact.

+At implementation, add only result plumbing for these five callers.
+Do not change any owner, match/plan logic, rewiring, metadata, pruning, layout sync, raw schema, guard, ordering, dependencies, or TensorFlow behavior.
+Validate all five dedicated suites sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- terminal orchestration plus all five dedicated SiNet owner suites:
+  `464 passed, 1 xfailed in 1.67s`
+- expanded broad related gate: `1089 passed, 1 xfailed in 29.28s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet five-owner result contract;
+there are no unexpected failures.